Mooring lines production, how it’s made…

 Producing high quality mooring lines starts with the right material in both cover and core.
 More Marine supplies Gleistein ropes and the M-ropes range for superyachts.
 This gives us the option on supplying the right product against the right price.

-The core is being braided as a 12-strand rope which is fase 1 of the production.
-Cores can be either black or white.
-We prefer the white core since this makes it easier to identify damages in the cover since the contrast of the white core is visible against the black cover.
+The polyester or dyneema core is braided as a 12-strand rope which is the first part of the production.
+We prefer using white core since this makes it easier to identify damages in the cover since the contrast of the white core is visible against the black cover.

 The 12-strand core is being braided in 6 pairs of 2 strands.